Your resource for health and wellness information

 What if your anxiety symptoms are NOT a sign of emotional or mental stress?
 What if your anxiety is a sign of cellular toxicity and inflammation?

 Recently, here in my home state of Colorado, we were battling forest fires.
 During those months where we were struggling with poor air quality due to smoke and debris, I noticed something; an increase in the patients I saw with anxiety.

 Anxiety is the physical manifestation of stress, and this year (good 'ole 2020) has been the epitome of a stressful year.
-What I notice, during this time of increased air pollution from wildfire smoke, was that patients I had seen for years who had a pretty good grip on stress management and were coping well with the 2020 mental stress events were crumbling.
-They were coming in saying they were having weird moments of panic that they had never had before.
+What I noticed, during this time of increased air pollution from wildfire smoke, was those patients I had seen for years who had a good grip on stress management and were coping well with the 2020 mental stress events were crumbling.
+They came in saying they were having weird moments of panic that they had never had before.
 Increases heart palpitations.
 Normal, everyday tasks felt overwhelming.

 The pollution in the air had lowered their threshold.

 Cortisol is the hormone of stress, but it does so much more.
 Every cell in your body has a receptor for cortisol and its related hormone cortisone, which means every cell is controlled by and affected by fluctuations in cortisol.

 In fact, cortisol is important for all these functions:

 When you hear the word "stress" you are probably thinking of the responsibilities and expectations of life and the effect they have on you mentally.
 But, "stress" can be anything that raises cortisol levels.